Zhuangzi Book Roundtable

 Workshop on “Zhuangzi Beyond the Inner Chapters”

-I’ll be speaking (virtually) on March 14 at what promises to be a stimulating workshop on the Zhuangzi entitled “2023 Zhuangzi beyond the Inner Chapters in Seoul,” hosted by the K-Academic Expansion Project, Institute of Korean Philosophy and Culture, Sungkyunkwan University, Seoul, March 14-16.
-The workshop has been planned and organized by PARK So Jeong…
+Update: Videos from this event have recently been posted on line.
+My talk is available here: https://www.youtube.com/watch?v=38U1Pl8yl98 I spoke (virtually) on March 14, 2023, at a rewarding workshop on the Zhuangzi entitled “2023 Zhuangzi beyond the Inner Chapters in Seoul,” hosted by the K-Academic Expansion Project, Institute of Korean Philosophy and Culture, Sungkyunkwan University, Seoul,…

 Continue Reading